instantdb/instant/client/www/_posts/db_browser.md

 This is even more annoying.
 Now we need to manually update the success operation, *and* the failure operation.

 Why is that?
-On the backend, a database is able to do optimistic updates [^1] — why can’t we do that in in the browser?
+On the backend, a database is able to do optimistic updates [^1] — why can’t we do that in the browser?

 ```SQL
 DELETE friendship WHERE friend_one_id = ?
 AND friend_two_id = ?